 But dig deeper and the framework really shines.
-The explicit statement that has potential is that the framework "has been designed to support early career teacher development in five core areas - behaviour management, pedagogy, curriculum, assessment and professional behaviours".
+The explicit statement that has potential is that the framework "has been designed to support early career teacher development in five core areas - behaviour management, pedagogy, hang of both a good while after I started.